-A common question we hear from clients is whether they should build a small or large trade show exhibit.
+A common question we hear from clients is ‘Does trade show booth size matter’?
+Many wonder whether they should build a small or large trade show exhibit.
 Those who are on a budget typically opt for a smaller exhibit.
-Not only can it cost less, but also the smaller spaces are cheaper to rent out at events.
+Not only can it cost less, but smaller spaces are also cheaper to rent out at events.
 Even if you have the budget for a larger exhibit, is it worth it?
 Not always.

 The final decision is up to you and what’s best for your business, but we’ll share our experience and expertise when it comes to the size of your trade show booth.

 10 x 10 vs. 30 x 30.
 Is There Really a Difference?

 As long as you are effectively and efficiently using the booth space, there is no difference between a small 10×10 booth and a large 30×30 booth, aside from the obvious – size.
 Otherwise, you can successfully promote your products and services, introduce your brand and entertain your audience.

 Some may argue that a larger display will attract more attention, but this isn’t necessarily the case.
 If you go big but don’t have enough content to fill out the booth, it can make your business look lazy and unprepared.
 Before investing in more space, be confident that you have the content to make it look great.